ovelartelius/episerver-env-sync/README.md

     <schedulejob Name="Episerver-notification" IsEnabled="true" />
   </schedulejobs>
 ```
-In this example it first go through all ScheduledJobs and desable them.
+In this example it first go through all ScheduledJobs and disable them.
 And then it will enable the job "Episerver-notification".
 **IsEnabled** [bool] set if the job should be enabled/disabled.